 When this happens, the pull of gravity wins over the boat’s buoyancy and sinks further down.
 Moreover, if there is no more air left inside the boat, there is no more force to counterbalance the downward pull, letting the boat sink to the bottom.

 Another scenario is if the boat springs a leak.
 Water will get inside the boat, and the air inside the boat will be pushed out.
-The leak will make the boat heavier, and it will be pulled down by the force of gravity.
+The leak will make the boat heavier, and the force of gravity will pull it down.

 Conclusion – How Do Boats Float?